 Summary: Are you thinking about buying a home in Bellevue, Washington?
 If so, you’ll find the following real estate market update helpful.
-It compiles all of the latest market data, trends and developments that are relevant to Bellevue home buyers — fully updated for summer 2019.
+It compiles all of the latest market data, trends and developments that are relevant to Bellevue home buyers — fully updated for 2020.

-The median home value in Bellevue, Washington was $912,800 as of the summer 2019.
+The median home value in Bellevue, Washington was $943,700 as of February 2020.
 Housing inventory is not as tight as it was last summer in 2018, and competition among buyers is not as fierce either.
 As a result of this supply and demand imbalance, the typical home listed for sale will go under contract fairly quickly.

-Bellevue has a cool real estate market so far this summer, with prices having declined 1.6% over the past year.
-Zillow predicts that prices will continue to fall another 2.3% over the next year.
+Bellevue has a cool real estate market so far this winter, with prices having declined 1.0% over the past year, according to Zillow.
+But it’s predicted that prices will make a turnaround further into the year, with prices expected to increase 5.6% over the next year.

-Those are three of the most important things you should know when buying a home in Bellevue in 2019 or 2020.
+Those are three of the most important things you should know when buying a home in Bellevue in 2020.
 Here’s an in-depth look at those three topics.

 If you currently live in the Seattle metro area (or anywhere in Washington for that matter), you may have noticed that home prices have dipped slightly over the past year.

-So those buying a home in Bellevue in 2019 will encounter lower housing costs than those who purchased last year, making this a great time to buy.
-And those buyers who put off their plans until 2020 may encounter even lower home prices if Zillow’s predictions are accurate.
+So those buying a home in Bellevue right now will encounter lower housing costs than those who purchased last year, making this a great time to buy.
+But prices are expected to increase quite a bit this year, so those buyers who put off their plans until later in 2020 may encounter higher home prices if Zillow’s predictions are accurate.

-So how much does the typical home cost in Bellevue, as of 2019?
-According to Zillow, the median house value for the city is at $912,800 during the summer of 2019.
+So how much does the typical home cost in Bellevue, as of 2020?
+According to Zillow, the median house value for the city is at $943,700 during the winter of 2020.
 (The median is basically the midpoint for the market, in terms of pricing.)
-That was a decrease of about 1.6% from the same time a year earlier.
-The company’s economists predict that the median home price would decrease by another 2.3% over the next 12 months ending around July 2020.
+That was a decrease of about 1.0% from the same time a year earlier.
+But the company’s economists predict that the median home price would increase by 5.6% over the next 12 months ending around February 2021.

 That said, Bellevue is still ahead of Seattle, which gets a lot of media attention for being one of the most expensive cities in Washington State.

-2. Housing inventory has loosened in Bellevue and across King County.
+2. Housing inventory is still very tight in Bellevue and across King County.

-While there continues to be a shortage of housing supply in many parts of Washington state, Bellevue’s supply has loosened over the recent past, contributing to the dip in housing prices as of late.
+There continues to be a shortage of housing supply in many parts of Washington state, and Bellevue is no exception.
+While inventory may have loosened somewhat over the past year, which has contributed to the dip in housing prices, inventory is still tight in the area.
 In most cities across the country, there’s currently a shortage of housing supply relative to demand.
-But this is not currently the case in Bellevue, and across the Seattle metro area.

 Related: Housing inventory rises in Seattle